bielrabasa/KinderBoys/README.md

 [Pau Olmos Serrano](https://github.com/PauOlmos)

-# How to play the game

-The game is played in a TV show, your objective is to kill enemies to make it to the end.
-You will be having some help from different weapons and pick-ups.
-Come across different enemies and rooms to reach the final boss, glory is awaiting.

 # License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.